abinashmandi123/spring-batch-assignments/README.md

-I have created docker image for spring-batch-assignment1. error-Failed to initialize the reader the reason for this error is that inside the docker container the reader is not able to read the file. solution-i copied the file from my local directory to the docker directory using docker cp command.so now the reader is able to access the file inside the container.
+I have created docker image for spring-batch-assignment1. error-Failed to initialize the reader the reason for this error is that inside the docker container the reader is not able to read the file. solution-i copied the file from my local directory to the docker directory using docker cp command.so now the reader is able to access the file inside the container

+SOAPExample and SOAPExampleCLient are the two directories which are part of assignment 9.Assignment 9 is to create a soap service with crud operations.